SamKurb/CHIP-8-Emulator/README.md

 ## To-do:
 - Improve user friendliness (add an easier way to swap ROMS and alter settings rather than directly changing source code)
 - Clean up debug output.
 Add optional flag to disable it alltogether
-- Add configurable quirk settings (choose which quirks to enable/disable, so that different games can be played)
-- Add configurable colours to display
 - Maybe add a GUI to see memory contents etc
 - Iron out some opcodes.
 Currently the emualator doesnt check if stack size is exceeded.
 This doesnt really matter for 99% of roms but would be good to add